Sabine Island

 Directions

 Sabine Island WMA is located in between Vinton and Starks.
-Take LA Hwy 109 north from Vinton or south from Starks, then take Niblett’s Bluff Park Road to the west.
+Take Louisiana Highway 109 north from Vinton or south from Starks, then take Niblett’s Bluff Park Road to the west.
 Sabine Island WMA is completely surrounded by water; you can only access the WMA by boat.